This set of Genetic Engineering Question Bank focuses on “Removal and Introduction of Restriction Sites and Generation of Insertions and Deletions”.

 Explanation: Small deletions at a restriction site can be generated by cutting and degrading the single stranded ends with an exonuclease.

-10. When a series of deleted regions is replaced by some other DNA fragment of equal length, then it is known as:
+10. When a series of deleted regions are replaced by some other DNA fragment of equal length, then it is known as:

 a) linker scanning